 “When I first originated the Golden Gate Swim for women I was told that it was impossible, as a woman could not stand the exertion,” George wrote in April 1918 issue of the Olympian, the Olympic Club’s monthly magazine since 1912.
 “When I suggested the Cross County Hike I met with considerable opposition – but from my own observation, I believe that a woman, equally trained, and in the same physical condition as a man, is more game, more tenacious, and has greater endurance.”

-According to an Olympic Club scrapbook of newspaper accounts and photos that James kept until his death in the early 1920s, he, as race director, set the rules for the women’s race which was deemed a “hike” to avoid an AAU ban.
+According to an Olympic Club scrapbook of newspaper accounts and photos that James kept until his death in 1922, he, as race director, set the rules for the women’s race which was deemed a “hike” to avoid an AAU ban.
 There were no pacemakers and no professional hikers allowed.
 The competitors, who had to be 17 or older in age and from the state of California, were advised to take either the 7:45 a.m. or 8:15 ferry to Sausalito because the Golden Gate Bridge was not built until 1937.
 Their only expense for the Dipsea Women’s Hike was having to pay the round trip train fare from Sausalito to Mill Valley.
 They had to pick up their racing bibs at the Outdoor Art Club in Mill Valley before the 10 a.m. start.
 They were given a three-hour time limit to compete the course.

 James was given the honor of kissing the first girl to cross the finish line.
 Miss Hickman also received a silver cup as the winner as the first girl from San Francisco to complete the race.